Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Proof of Theorem

-Here we establish the Lipschitz continuity of the branching marginal measures with respect to the initial measure in the truncated Wasserstein metric (as defined in Section \ref{T_metric}).
+Here we establish the Lipschitz continuity of the branching marginal measures with respect to the initial measure in the bounded Lipschitz distance (as defined in Section \ref{T_metric}).
 This stability result is fundamental, demonstrating that two processes starting from similar initial configurations will remain close over time.
-This property is key to proving the continuity of the value function in the truncated Wasserstein metric.
+This property is key to proving the continuity of the value function in the bounded Lipschitz distance.